g-tapia/Data-Structures_Labs-1-11_Python-/README.md

 # Data-Structures-Labs-1-11-Python-
 This repository contains all the labs from my Data Structures course.
-Unfortunately, I was not able to download the zip labs from the mimir website so I will have to copy and paste the code instead.
+Unfortunately, I was not able to download the zip folder from the mimir website so I will have to copy and paste the code instead.

 I will also attach screen shots below: